-There is no cure for osteoarthritis (OA).
+There is no cure for OA.
 Most symptoms can be managed with lifestyle changes and medicines.
-Surgery may be an option if these do not work.
-It is best if OA is found early and treated.
-This can control it and lessen joint damage.
+People who are not helped by these methods may need surgery.
+Early treatment can improve outcomes and lessen joint damage.

 - Pain relief

 - Maintaining mobility and function

 Osteoarthritis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: https://www.niams.nih.gov/health-topics/osteoarthritis.
 Accessed August 24, 2021.

 Osteoarthritis (OA) of the hip.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/osteoarthritis-oa-of-the-hip.
 Accessed August 24, 2021.